BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 1. Run `bundle`

 Refer to detailed instructions in [jekyll-compose](https://github.com/jekyll/jekyll-compose) for using the new commands.
 This post was drafted and published using the commands added by this tool, and it made the process much much easier.
 I created the draft of this post using the command `bundle exec jekyll draft "how-i-setup-this-github-pages-blog-site-part-04"`, which placed a file containing just Front Matter in the `_drafts` directory.

-## Update the commit template

-- Edit `GitTemplates/git.commit.template.txt` and change `03` to `04`

-## First commit on the sprint branch

-Commit the changes and use VSC to synchronize changes with the remote, then inspect the Github repository to ensure the branch and first commit exist on the repo.
-I like using Git Lens along with Git Graph.
-ToDo: insert jpg You can see the site development history clearly.

-To show what a feature development branch looks like with more than one commit, I'll make a small one now.

-Afterwards, this is what it looks like ToDo: insert jpg.

-And a third: ToDo: insert jpg

 ## Add jekyll-minifier